 From there, you can add the VOD Content via the Channels menu for continued viewing.

 Here are a few frequently asked questions about auto-archiving live streams on Maestro.

 You can use your recorded streams for a variety of purposes.

-A common use case is making a replay available for a certain period of time after the event by setting the recording as the "Offline Video" for the duration of the replay period.
+A common use case of live-to-VOD is making a replay available for a certain period of time after the event.
+You can do this by setting the recording as your "Offline Video" for the duration of the replay period.

 Does this capture the full experience (e.g., Overlays and Panels)?